venksrid001/cowrie/project-requirement.md

 #### Interface 1 : Command Line Interface

 The purpose of this interface is to ensure that the user is within a UNIX environment to ensure they can perform certain linux commands such as nano (or some command to summon a text editor) and whoami.
-This is the sole interface where both input and output can be retirieved.
+This is the sole interface where both input and output can be retrieved.

 The source of input through this interface will come through the users end when they connect through to the Cowrie Honeypot, to prevent usability issues with the user, the responses will be delivered to the same terminal window as the user, such as the theme for most honeypot servers.

 Outputs delivered for the whoami and text editor commands should be dynamic and should be responsive and adaptive to the current user state of the Cowrie.
 The text editor environment should be summoned for inputs such as (nano [filename]) to edit a file straight from the terminal.
 As well as have support for input commands such as (nano) which will solely bring up the text editing environment for the user to select or create files with names of their choice.
 For the whoami command, valid inputs from the user would strictly be confined to "whoami" as this is the case for a normal UNIX/Linux environment.
-Valid output would guarantee a username, as the user would most likely at the leas perform this command after they have logged into the Cowrie honeypot.
-Source of the output will be located in the config file and the system should at least print out the ocrrect username based off the current state of the Cowrie.
+Valid output would guarantee a username, as the user would most likely to perform this command after they have logged into the Cowrie honeypot.
+The source of the output will be located in the config file and the system should at least print out the ocrrect username based off the current state of the Cowrie.

 The timing of responses for the inputs should be around 5 seconds at most, particularly for loading up the text editing environment such as Nano.
 Functionalities within the text editor should be performed within a second of being called by the user.
 As for the whoami command, searching through the userdb.txt file and fetching the latest username, this process of gathering the output should be performed within a second of being called as well.